Tornado outbreak of November 7–8, 1957

 On November 7–8, 1957, a significant tornado outbreak affected portions of the Southern United States, particularly the Golden Triangle of Southeast Texas and parts of Acadiana in Louisiana.
-The severe weather event inflicted 14 deaths and nearly 200 injuries, especially in the vicinity of Beaumont and Port Arthur, Texas.
-The most significant tornado of the outbreak, posthumously rated F4 on the Fujita scale, killed one person, injured 81 others, and caused $2.5 million in losses.
-In all, at least 20 tornadoes were confirmed, yet others were likely present as well.
+The severe weather event inflicted 12 deaths and more than 200 injuries, especially in the vicinity of Beaumont and Port Arthur, Texas.
+The most intense tornado of the outbreak, retrospectively rated F4 on the Fujita scale, struck the town of Orange, Texas, killing one person, injuring 81 others, and causing $11/2 million in losses.
+The deadliest tornado of the outbreak was an F3 that killed four people northwest of Carencro, Louisiana.
+The costliest tornado of the outbreak, also rated F3, caused $2.3 million in losses in the town of Groves, Texas, killing a few people there.
+Other intense tornadoes occurred as far east as Mississippi and North Carolina.
+In all, at least 28 tornadoes were confirmed, yet others were likely present as well.

 Background

 On November 7, 1957, a potent trough passed over the Central United States.
 Meanwhile, a vigorous subtropical jet stream—possibly related to ongoing El Niño conditions—bearing winds of up to 120 kn impinged on South Texas.
 By the evening, high levels of wind shear and atmospheric instability over Southeast Texas and adjourning portions of Louisiana were conducive to the formation of tornado-generating supercells; among these variables were CAPE values of up to 2,500 j/kg, high dew points that reached the lower 70s °F, precipitable water values of up to 1 + 3/4 in, and deep-layer wind shear of up to 70 kn.